MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/choices-column.md

 | 8         | Skiing            |
 | 9         | Camping           |

-Examples of contact table values are shown in the following table.<!--note from editor: Is it okay that "fullname" isn't used in the fetchXML or entity view examples?-->
+Examples of contact table values are shown in the following table.

 | **'fullname' column** | **'Sample\_outdooractivities' column** |
 |-----------------------|----------------------------------------|